 The per capita income in Park City in 2010 was $65,213, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $260,852 for a family of four.
 However, Park City contains both very wealthy and poor people as well.

 Park City is a very ethnically-diverse city.
 The people who call Park City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Park City residents report their race to be White, followed by Asian.
 Park City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.79% of the city’s residents.
+People of Hispanic or Latino origin account for 16.43% of the city’s residents.
 Important ancestries of people in Park City include German, Irish, Italian, and Scottish.

 The most common language spoken in Park City is English.
 Other important languages spoken here include Spanish and French.